Clinical Genetics

 and the Clinical Genetic Service which provides services to individuals and families including:

-• Genetic counselling, prenatal screening, risk assessment and diagnostic services for a wide range of genetic disorders
+• Genetic counselling, prenatal screening, risk assessment and diagnostic services for a wide range of heritable disorders

 • Ongoing support of patients with cardiac, neuromuscular and other genetic conditions.